A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-The tapa culture in Spain is amazing and diverse.
-For example, if you ever visit Sevilla, you will learn that Berenjenas con Miel is one of their signature tapas.
+I find the tapa culture in Spain amazing and diverse.
+For example, if I visit Sevilla, Berenjenas con Miel, one of their signature tapas, is a must eat.

 This one is especially popular among people who don’t eat meat as it is one of the few original tapa recipes that are not altered to be vegetarian.